diku-dk/futhark-ppopp19/README.md

 [OpenTuner]: http://opentuner.org/

+## Technical details

+The Makefile will automatically detect whether the matrix multiplication experiment should use cuBLAS as the reference, or a portable OpenCL implementation.
+This is done by checking whether `nvcc` in scope.
+If this heuristic goes wrong, or cuBLAS is for some reason not available, you can modify `config.mk` to set `USE_CUBLAS=0`.
+On machines without an NVIDIA GPU, the absence of `nvcc` means that the OpenCL implementation gets picked.

 ## Other `make` targets

-In case not the entire suite able to execute on a given system, there are some useful sub-targets that can be used to run just parts:
+In case not the entire suite is able to execute on a given system, there are some useful sub-targets that can be used to run just parts.

+### Plotting targets

-  `make matmul-runtimes-large.pdf` and `make matmul-runtimes-small.pdf`: run the matrix multiplication benchmark.
+  * `make matmul-runtimes-large.pdf` and `make
+    matmul-runtimes-small.pdf`: run the matrix multiplication
+    benchmark and plot the results.

-  `LocVolCalib-runtimes.pdf`: run the LocVolCalib benchmark.
+  * `make LocVolCalib-runtimes.pdf`: run the LocVolCalib benchmark and plot the results.

-  `bulk-impact-speedup.pdf`: run both Futhark and reference versions of the various Rodinia and Parboil benchmarks.
+  * `make bulk-impact-speedup.pdf`: run both Futhark and reference versions of the various Rodinia and Parboil benchmarks and plot the results.
 This is perhaps the one most likely to fail, as it involves a significant amount of third party code, not all of which was designed with benchmarking and portability in mind.

+### Results without plots

+This can be useful if you are on a system that does not have an appropriate version of Matplotlib installed.
+The runtimes will be printed on the screen, and the raw data also available in JSON format in the `results` directory.
+Runtimes are not computed; only the raw execution time.

+  * `make matmul-runtimes-large` and `make matmul-runtimes-small`: run the matrix multiplication benchmark.

+  * `make LocVolCalib-runtimes`: run the LocVolCalib benchmark.

+  * `make bulk-impact-speedup`: run both Futhark and reference versions of the various Rodinia and Parboil benchmarks.

+### Utility targets

-  `veryclean`: like `clean`, but removes even the parts that have been downloaded externally.
+  `make veryclean`: like `make clean`, but removes even the parts that have been downloaded externally.